AdaptiveCpp/AdaptiveCpp/README.md

 * `sm_70`: NVIDIA Volta GPUs
 * `gfx900`: AMD Vega 10 GPUs
 * `gfx906`: AMD Vega 20 GPUs

+When using the `cuda-nvcxx` compiler driver, specifying targets is optional.
+If they are defined, the need to follow the format `ccXY` where `XY` stands for the compute capability of the device.

 The full documentation of syclcc and hints for the CMake integration can be found in [using hipSYCL](doc/using-hipsycl.md).